tegon/clone-org-repos/README.md

 ```

 This can also be an regular expression, with -r or --regexp option set to true.
-This will clone all repositores that have backbone.* in the name

 ```bash
 cloneorg marionettejs -t GITHUB_TOKEN -o ^backbone -r true